 miscellaneous objects and values and in ways not defined in MySuiteA.

-This member is aliased to param
+This member is aliased to param in a union

-data structure, so that caller of template
+data structure, so that caller of factory doesn't have to

 be aware of its argument semantics.

-Both the parameter P
+Both the parameter P and the member param may

-point to both a single CryptoParam_t
+point to both a single CryptoParam_t object, or the initial

 element of an array of which - in the case of an array, the algorithm